 I totally dweebed out over every bit of detail in the game.
 As I grew up, I spent a lot of time buried in my father's books about ancient history and mythology, reveling in diagrams of pyramids and learning of different rituals and stories.
 When I was little I even tried writing hieroglyphics and studied the Greek alphabet.

 Rage-inducing levels.
-A bird's eye view of how this can be a
+A bird's eye view of how this can be a real cluster for your brain.

 There are two major stories I see play out in The Talos Principle.
 Plot A is the goal to conquer these puzzles, finding your purpose and reason in the virtual reality.
 However, I would consider Plot B to be the entries you read in the MLI catalogue.
 Not only does this computer contain stories interpreting mythology, you slowly unearth what has happened in the real world, revealing harrowing truths about humanity.